Manage updates on ChromeOS devices

 Pin ChromeOS updates to a specific version

 Not recommended.
-Google Cloud supports only the latest version of ChromeOS.
+Only the latest version of ChromeOS is supported.

-ChromeOS devices can update from any version to the latest Stable version or the version that you pin using the Admin console, as long as devices are receiving extended automatic updates and the update wasn’t skipped for that specific model.
+ChromeOS devices can update from any version to the latest Stable version or the version that you pin using the Admin console, as long as devices are receiving automatic updates (including extended updates), and the update wasn’t skipped for that specific model.
+If the target version that is pinned is not available for a device, it will not receive any further updates.
 For more details, see Auto Update policy.

 Note: If you pin devices to a version that’s older than n-3, auto-update might not work as expected.
 Currently we only support auto-update to version n-3 or later, where n is the current stable release.